Welcome

 "Rypma's AMBER NOTES is a world traveler's homage to the dance of permanence with transience.
 An insect in amber is the perfect emblem for this dance, and the image recurs throughout the book.
 Rypma's poems recount a happy girlhood, the joys and terrors of sexuality, and a mature woman's wanderlust.
 These poems are charming and wise."

-Richard Katrovas, author of 14 books, including Swastika to Lotus and Raising Girls in Bohemia: Meditations of an American Father.
+Richard Katrovas, author of 14 books, including

 Full-length collection of poems published by FutureCycle Press.
 Dan Veach, editor of Atlanta Review and author of Elephant Water as well as several other collections of poetry, describes the book: "Forbidden Fruit, ancient memory, healing talisman, comforting touch; Judith Rypma's AMBER NOTES is all of these in turn.
 As she transports us across a lifetime and around the globe, from the domes of the Kremlin to the coral gardens of Fiji, we grow ever more grateful for this mineralogist's gift of 'polished agate for the mind.'"